Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State Betting Trends

-- Michigan State has put together a 16-15-0 ATS record so far this year.
+- Michigan State has put together a 16-15-0 record against the spread this season.

-- A total of 16 out of the Spartans' 31 games this season have hit the over.

-- Kansas State has covered 22 times in 34 games with a spread this year.
+- Kansas State has covered 22 times in 34 games with a spread this season.

-- So far this season, 18 out of the Wildcats' 34 games with an over/under have hit the over.
+- In the Wildcats' 34 chances this year, the combined scoring has gone over the point total 18 times.

 Michigan State Futures Odds